Nexmo/nexmo-developer/_tutorials/en/voice-api/create-voice-csproj.md

 # Create the SMS Project File

-To start, we will create an SMS csproj file.
-We will have it not configure kestral for https for testing purposes.
+To start, we will create an SMS `csproj` file.
+We will have it not configure kestrel for https for testing purposes.

 In your terminal, execute the following command.